 Penalties are now more severe than ever for drivers that leave the scene of a crash, especially when the incident involves bodily injury.
 In 2014 Governor Rick Scott signed The Aaron Cohen Life Protection Act into law; aimed at increasing penalties for drivers found responsible for hit and run crashes.

 These increased penalties include:

 - A minimum 3-year license suspension, with added educational requirements for the driver for leaving the scene of a crime

-- A minimum charge of a 3rd degree felony when the accident results in an injury that is not considered “serious bodily injury,” as defined by Florida statute 316.027
+- A minimum charge of a third-degree felony when the accident results in an injury that is not considered “serious bodily injury,” as defined by Florida statute 316.027

-- A charge of a 2nd degree felony if the hit and run results in serious bodily injury
+- A charge of a second-degree felony if the hit and run results in serious bodily injury

-- A charge of a 1st degree felony if the hit and run results in the death of an injured person
+- A charge of a first-degree felony if the hit and run results in the death of an injured person

 - A minimum term of 4 years in prison for the convicted driver if the hit and run results in the death of a person